Opelousas Catholic School

 Opelousas Catholic School is a private, Catholic school in Opelousas, Louisiana.
 Located in the Roman Catholic Diocese of Lafayette, the school offers education from pre-kindergarten 3/4 through 12th grade.

+History

+Holy Ghost High School, a segregated African American Catholic school was closed in 1971, and merged along with Academy of the Immaculate Conception (AIC), a segregated White Catholic school, into Opelousas Catholic School in September 1971.

 Athletics

 Opelousas Catholic athletics competes in the LHSAA.